-For people backpacking New Zealand alone, I would recommend booking a Stray bus tour.
+If you are backpacking New Zealand on a budget, the Stray bus tour is a ton of fun.
 You can buy a fully flexible pass which allows you hop on and off where you like on the route of your choice.
 Here’s my experience of the North Island tour.

-There’s a great group atmosphere on the Stray bus tour with 30 or so travellers, aged around 25-35.
+There’s a great group atmosphere on the Stray New Zealand bus tour with about 30 travellers, aged around 25-35.
 You’re looked after by a driver full of personality and local knowledge (and sometimes ludicrously bad jokes).
 They organise all the accommodation and a host of trip and activity options, including scenic stops and even a gumboot throwing competition en route.
 For a week and a half I explored the North Island.
 Here are some highlights – and some memorable incidents.

 Lazing in a hot water beach at the Coromandel Peninsula